 If the thought of using a magnesium spray overwhelms you, I have a supplement recommendation!
 Magnesium Buffered Chelate is one of the best absorbed forms of magnesium.
 This type of magnesium is bound to multiple amino acids (proteins) and used to restore magnesium levels quickly and efficiently.
 It’s best to take magnesium at bedtime as it also helps with sleep and relaxation.

-Epsom salt is actually a magnesium sulfate and researchers have found that bathing in Epsom salts allows the body to absorb magnesium naturally.
-The added benefit is that Epsom salts baths are believed to be very calming and can also help the body to detox while providing aid to both the joints and digestive system.
+Epsom salt is actually a magnesium sulfate, and researchers have found that bathing in Epsom salts allows the body to absorb magnesium naturally.
+The added benefit is that Epsom salts baths are very calming and can also help the body to detox while providing aid to both the joints and digestive system.
 Chances are, you already have everything on hand that you need for an Epsom salt bath!

 1 bag Epsom Salts (approximately 1 pound of magnesium sulfate salts, per bath)

 1 cup of baking soda

 Relax in the bath for at least 45-60 minutes 3-5 times per week when you are using this amount of magnesium, as you do not want to be wasteful.
 Relax while in the tub.
 Focus on taking deep breaths and directing them into your abdomen.
 If you’re looking for even more relaxation, add a few drops of your favorite essential oil.

 I recommend taking your Epsom salt baths just before bedtime—a hot bath is an excellent way to unwind at the end of the day, and will encourage your body to get a restorative, restful sleep.